-Check back soon for 2017 CNAP class dates and fill out the form to the right to stay up-to-date for information about our next certification offering.
+Check back soon for 2019 CNAP class dates and fill out the form to stay up-to-date for information about our next certification offering.

 Through a minimal time commitment, you will receive intensive training from individuals dedicated to serving nonprofit organizations.
 Best of all, you do not have to be a CPA to achieve this designation.

 The only nationally recognized certification program for nonprofit accounting professionals, CNAP earns high accolades from graduates for its comprehensive curriculum.
 It is the gold standard training for nonprofit financial professionals.This certification covers practical skills that can be immediately applied to your day-to-day operations, including: